Welcome to the wild

 To provide a platform in which to establish an intimate relationship with nature through facilitating a self-discovery experience.

 To actively participate in the conservation of areas in which we operate through a number of sampling and monitoring programs as well as conservation intervention activities.

 Each safari is basic and designed to experience the bush the way one should – on foot.
 After the first walk you’ll realise you’ve gone back in time – one with your ancestors who roamed these African trails.
-Although in Big Five areas, there are no guarantees on sightings – what you see is what you get.
+Although in Big Five areas, there are no guarantees of sightings.
 We do however guarantee a real bush experience!

-Since the purchase of Tsakane Safari Camp the company has diversified its walking locations and experiences and Indawo Trails Camp was completed during 2013 and Lebombo Wilderness Camp during 2014.
+Since the purchase of Tsakane Safari Camp, the company has diversified its walking locations and experiences and Indawo Trails Camp was completed during 2013.
 A partnership agreement has resulted in Transfrontier Walking Safaris marketing and administrating all Tsakane Co.’s camps and product reservations.

-Today Tsakane Safari Co.’s Tsakane Safari, Indawo Trails and Lebombo Wilderness Camp’s, host the Transfrontier Walking Safaris, with each camp having its own unique identity and ambience and all within a unique big game environment.
-Transfrontier Mobile Safaris were developed to add value to our safari experience by exploring some of Southern Africa’s premier wildlife destinations and attractions in well-equipped mobile safari units.
+Today Tsakane Safari Camp and Indawo Trails Tented Camp host the Transfrontier Walking Safaris, with each camp having its own unique identity and ambience and all within a unique big game environment.
+Transfrontiers Mobile Safaris was developed to add value to our safari experience by exploring some of Southern Africa’s premier wildlife destinations and attractions in well-equipped mobile safari units.

 Tsakane Safari Co.’s Educational Experiences provide an ideal platform from which to participate in realizing our Mission Statement.
 These programs have been carefully developed to lift the veil often present between tourism and conservation activities.